 It was important to us that whatever generator we bought was going to be easy to use.

-While we’re on our big trip, I’ll be taking care of any dirty or hot work naturally, but in the event I am away, Jessica is going to have to take care of business.
+While we’re on our big trip, I’ll be taking care of any dirty or hot work naturally, but in the event that I am away, Jessica is going to have to take care of business.

 That said, we bought the unit with the Electric Start option!
 (Both Model 100263 (3,400 watts) and Model 100264 (3,500 watts) have this excellent feature.

 Under normal circumstances, starting is as easy as turning on the battery master, pulling the choke switch, and pushing “Start”!

 Lastly, to switch from propane to gasoline and back, there are no adapter kits, or complex directions to follow.
 It again is as simple as moving a switch to and from the type of fuel you need!